imanipaul/Trivia-App/README.md

 ### Code improvements

+- Setup unit tests to improve code
 - Setup sass variables for reused colors to reduce redundancy

 ## Running the app

 Clone the app into your local machine.
-Once in the project directory you can run:
+Once in the project directory you can run the following:

 ### `npm start`